Treasury Wine Estates (TWE) H1 2026 earnings summary

 H1 2026 earnings summary

-Underlying brand performance remained strong, with positive depletions growth in key markets, especially for Penfolds in China and Australia, despite overall lower sales.
+Underlying business performance remained positive, with strong depletions growth in key brands and markets, especially Penfolds in China and Australia.

 Financial highlights